Victims of Crime Act Information

 The Domestic Violence Legal Advocacy (DVLA) Program supports a victim’s attempt to end a violent relationship by holding offenders accountable through the criminal justice system.
 The goal is to decrease the incidence of domestic violence by facilitating victims’ access to and participation in the civil and criminal justice processes.
 Fifty community-based domestic violence programs provide direct services to victims throughout Washington.
-Legal advocates ensure that safety and rights of victims are protected within the criminal justice and civil court systems by acting on behalf of victims of domestic violence and their children.
+Legal advocates ensure that the safety and rights of victims are protected within the criminal justice and civil court systems by acting on behalf of victims of domestic violence and their children.
 They assist victims with protection and anti-harassment orders, divorce and separation papers, child custody or visitation orders, and help victims get needed financial aid and social services.

-The Washington State Legislature recognizes that adequate treatment and services for a sexual assault victim are not only a matter of justice for the victim but also a means of preventing additional abuse.
+The Washington State Legislature recognizes that adequate treatment and services for a sexual assault victim are a matter of justice for the victim and a means of preventing further abuse.
 Through consolidation of treatment and services funds, state-level technical assistance and support, and implementation of statewide accreditation standards, community-based services for victims of sexual assault have grown in volume and consistency.
 The Washington State Department of Commerce contracts with 38 accredited community sexual assault programs (CSAPs) to guarantee access for every sexual assault victim in Washington, adult or child, to the services of crisis intervention, information and referral, medical/legal advocacy and support.
 These contracts also support the efforts of CSAPs to conduct prevention and education activities designed to reduce sexual violence in their communities.
 Additional contracts provide support groups and therapeutic interventions.

 The Victim Witness Assistance Program provides trained advocates to help crime victims during the investigation and prosecution of the crime.
 Every county prosecutor’s office in Washington has a system-based Victim Witness Program available to victims and witnesses of crime.